Darkheir/SAImageDisplayer/README.md

 * We can choose the name of the folder storing the originals images
 * If the folder that should contain the resized image doesn't exist then the widget try to create it before throwing an error
 * Since V1.1: We can display the original file (with the original size)
+$ Since V1.2: We can generate the newly sized image whitout displaying it on the screen

 ##Requirements